-I have always believed that since Paganism is a nature-based faith, that those who choose to walk this path have a responsibility to this world and those in it.
-Take birds, these beautiful creatures face many dire situations such as persecution, starvation, loss of habitat etc.
+As Pagans we have a responsibility to this world and all its creatures.
+Birds face many dire situations such as persecution, starvation, loss of habitat etc.

-Take Birds of Prey for example, these are often targeted and killed (illegally – at least in the UK) by those who want to protect Pheasants and grouse (so that THESE birds can be shot by rich people).
+For example, Birds of Prey are often targeted and killed (illegally – at least in the UK) by those who want to protect pheasants and grouse (so that THESE birds can be shot for sport).

 Many garden birds suffer due to people’s ignorance and continued use of pesticides and chemicals.
 So many people forget that when they chemically poison slugs, mice, aphids etc that these animals don’t always die immediately and can be eaten by birds who then get sick (or worse).

-We tear our masses of hedgerows removing important sources of food for birds from berries to insects, this also removes habitat where they can make nests.
+Hedgerows are pulled up, removing an important sources of food for birds from berries to insects, this also removes habitat where they can make nests safely.

-PS: I do not believe in poisoning slugs, aphids, mice etc even if it DIDNT injure birds.
-I believe there are organic ways of removing those humans consider pests
+PS: I do not believe in poisoning slugs, aphids, mice etc even if it DIDN’T injure birds.
+I believe there are organic ways of removing those creatures that humans consider pests

 Help protect our beautiful feathered friends by feeding them year round.
 In cold seasons include high energy foods such as suet.
 In breeding seasons include live food like mealworms to help tired parents feed their young!

-Think about planting native bushes and plants that offer birds shelter, encourage insects and other wildlife into the garden.
-Keep areas of the garden open where you can feed the birds and where birds can see predators (like cats) coming – giving them time to escape.
+Consider planting native bushes and plants to offer shelter, encourage insects and other wildlife into the garden.
+Keep areas of the garden open where you can feed the birds and they can see predators coming – giving them time to escape.

 Put up bird houses (check locations as this can affect if they will get used).
-If you have pets, give them a brushing then put their fur taken from the brushes out in wire looped hangers – birds will use this to make nests and keep their young warm
+If you have pets, give them a brushing then put the loose fur out in wire looped hangers – birds will use this to make nests and keep their young warm

-Keep bird feeders clean (use a bird-safe cleaner) as diseases can develop in un-cleaned feeders and be spread.
+Keep bird feeders clean (use a bird-safe cleaner) as diseases can develop in unclean feeders and be spread.

 Monitor bird levels.
-In the UK (this weekend) is the Big Garden Bird Watch.
+In the UK there is the Big Garden Bird Watch.
 People are encouraged to spend one hour watching the birds and recording their numbers.
-These are then sent into the RSPB who correlate the results to give an image of bird numbers in the UK.
+These are sent to the RSPB who correlate the results to give an image of bird numbers.
 This has helped to show serious declines in some species and which ones need our help.

-If you have little ones, consider getting them interested in ornithology, it is a great pastime watching the birds and can be a wonderful stepping stone into conservation.
+If you have children, consider getting them interested in ornithology, it is a great pastime watching the birds and can be a wonderful stepping stone into conservation.